 Sounds of the night

-If you’ve been inspired to pop out for some stargazing, you might find yourself with unexpected company.
+Out and about in the early spring evenings in the countryside?
+You might find yourself with unexpected company.
 You never know what might be hopping, scurrying or flying nearby after dark…

-In springtime, many animals will be tucked away keeping warm or hibernating.
+During late winter and early spring, many animals will be tucked away keeping warm or hibernating.
 But you might still hear the snuffling of a badger or catch a glimpse of a fox.

 As winter draws to a close, these mammals are thinking about raising cubs.
 Badger cubs are born in February but won’t come out of their setts for a few months yet.
 Fox cubs are born in March.
 Vixens are now preparing to give birth, so they’ll be looking for suitable dens to settle down in.